-No better way to follow up Tuesday’s homemade buffalo sauce with this instant pot buffalo chicken.
-AKA my new favorite way to make chicken.
+No better way to follow up Tuesday’s homemade buffalo sauce than with this instant pot buffalo chicken.
+AKA, my new favorite way to make chicken.
 My love for buffalo chicken runs deep and I try to have it whenever the chance arises.
 While this is usually in a form of boneless wings, chicken tenders, and burgers, I figured there has to be an easier way to have it.

 And it only takes about 25 minutes from start to finish, with the Instant Pot doing most of the work for you.
-Serve it up on Sunday in sandwiches while watching football with a group of people or make it in the beginning of the week for meal prep.
+Serve it up on Sunday in sandwiches while watching football with a group of people or make it at the beginning of the week for meal prep.
 Either way, you won’t be disappointed.

-Bonus is that it makes a lot so you are more than likely to have leftovers.
+The bonus is that it makes a lot so you are more than likely to have leftovers.
 Having leftover protein is a lifesaver during the week when you want to stay on track but on short on time.
 Throw it with some veggies and carbs and you have an easy and complete meal without too much effort!